noamsauerutley/noamsauerutley/TEMPLATE.md

 #### hi! 👋🏻
 Before I got access to computers I spent most of my time reading the dictionary and sorting rocks.
 My earliest forays into dev-ing the web came thx to the [Neopets HTML Guide](http://www.neopets.com/help/html1.phtml) and a compulsion to crack into places & use resources in ways I wasn't supposed to.

-I studied classics / philosophy / art (oops) & spent several years teaching latin, making coffee, and  designing + building large-scale floral installations for money.
+I got a classics / philosophy + art degree (oops) then spent several years teaching latin, making coffee, and  designing + building large-scale floral installations for money.

 Now I solve interesting problems in an [Elixir](https://elixir-lang.org)-based stack at [Parallel Markets](https://parallelmarkets.com/).